bmark21/InTroCEPS/README.md

 1. Install python: https://www.python.org/downloads/
 2. Download this repository
-3. Navigate to sources folder of this project within a terminal console
+3. Navigate to the sources folder of this project within a terminal console

 <p align="right">(<a href="#readme-top">back to top</a>)</p>